playscorer/Libra/doc/readme.txt

 Notes about Libra
 =================

-conf.properties : general properties of Libra
+libra.properties : general properties of Libra
 accounts.xml : list of all handled exchanges with connection details currencies.xml : list of all handled currencies wallets.xml auto-generated file containing the list of currencies by exchange